Indra333/earthscape/app/README.md

 Next, we'll add [steps for deploying NextJS to Github](https://www.freecodecamp.org/news/how-to-deploy-next-js-app-to-github-pages/) without Vercel.

-We will also docment how to sync from Github to a site hosted with our [Cloudflare&nbsp;Setup](https://model.earth/localsite/start/cloudflare/).
+We will also document how to sync from Github to a site hosted with our [Cloudflare&nbsp;Setup](https://model.earth/localsite/start/cloudflare/).

 <!--
 ## The Free Energy Principle